15+ B2B Cold Email Templates That Actually Get Replies [2026]

 All the best, [Your name]

-Why it works: Leaving value on the table when you are walking away is counterintuitive, which is exactly why it works.
-It signals confidence (you are not desperate), generosity (you are giving without expecting anything in return), and expertise (you have valuable knowledge to share).
-Many prospects save this email and come back weeks or months later when the timing is right.
+Why it works: Leaving value on the table when you walk away is counterintuitive, which is why it works.
+Signals confidence (not desperate), generosity (giving without expecting), and expertise.
+Many prospects save this email and come back weeks or months later.

 Pro tips:

-• The resource should be genuinely useful.
-A template, a benchmark report, a checklist, a framework — something they can use immediately.
+- The resource should be genuinely useful — a template, benchmark report, checklist, or framework they can use immediately.

-• Do not gate the resource behind a form or a meeting request.
+- Do not gate it behind a form or a meeting request.
 That defeats the purpose.

-• Keep track of who you send this to.
+- Track who you send this to.
 When you re-engage in 3-6 months, reference the resource.
-"I sent you [resource] a few months ago — did you find it useful?"

 How to Build a Cold Email Sequence

-Individual templates are only half the picture.
-The order, timing, and channel mix of your sequence matters just as much as the copy itself.
+Templates are only half the picture.
+The order, timing, and channel mix matter as much as the copy.
 Here is the 5-7 touchpoint framework we use across our outbound sales programmes:

 The 7-Touchpoint Multi-Channel Sequence

-Touchpoint 1 (Day 1): Initial outreach email Use one of the five initial outreach templates above (Templates 1-5).
-Choose based on what you know about the prospect and what triggers are available.
+- Day 1 — Initial outreach email.
+Pick one of Templates 1-5 based on what you know and what triggers are available.

-Touchpoint 3 (Day 4-5): Value-Add follow-up email Template 6.
-Share something useful that is related to the problem you referenced in your initial email.
+- Day 4-5 — Value-Add follow-up (Template 6).
+Share something genuinely useful tied to the problem from your initial email.

-Touchpoint 5 (Day 10-12): Social Proof follow-up email Template 7.
-Share a concrete case study from a similar company.
+- Day 10-12 — Social Proof follow-up (Template 7).
+Concrete case study from a similar company.

-Touchpoint 6 (Day 15-17): Direct Ask follow-up email Template 8.
+- Day 15-17 — Direct Ask follow-up (Template 8).
 Be direct about whether a conversation makes sense.

 Timing Principles

-• Space your emails 3-5 days apart minimum.
-Sending daily follow-ups is a fast track to being marked as spam.
+- Space emails 3-5 days apart minimum.
+Daily follow-ups are a fast track to spam.

-• Front-load the sequence.
-Your first three touchpoints should happen within the first five days.
+- Front-load.
+First three touchpoints within five days.
 Momentum matters early.

-• Total sequence length should be 21-30 days.
-Shorter sequences leave money on the table.
-Longer sequences annoy people.
+- Total length 21-30 days.
+Shorter leaves money on the table; longer annoys people.

-• Mix channels.
-Email-only sequences underperform email + LinkedIn by 30-50% in our data.
+- Mix channels.
+Email-only underperforms email + LinkedIn by 30-50% in our data.

-• Vary email length.
+- Vary length.
 Long, short, long, short.
-The short bump (Template 9) works well between two longer emails.
+The short bump (Template 9) works between two longer emails.

 What Happens After the Sequence Ends